Third-party cookies: Mechanism

 In this fictional example, an advertising company has placed banners in two websites.
 By hosting the banner images on its servers and using third-party cookies, the advertising company is able to track the browsing of users across these two sites.

 As an example, suppose a user visits www.example.org.
 This website contains an advertisement from ad.foxytracking.com, which, when downloaded, sets a cookie belonging to the advertisement's domain (ad.foxytracking.com).
 Then, the user visits another website, www.foo.com, which also contains an advertisement from ad.foxytracking.com and sets a cookie belonging to that domain (ad.foxytracking.com).
 Eventually, both of these cookies will be sent to the advertiser when loading their advertisements or visiting their website.
 The advertiser can then use these cookies to build up a browsing history of the user across all the websites that have ads from this advertiser, through the use of the HTTP referer header field.

 As of 2014, some websites were setting cookies readable for over 100 third-party domains.
 On average, a single website was setting 10 cookies, with a maximum number of cookies (first- and third-party) reaching over 800.

 The older standards for cookies, RFC 2109 and RFC 2965, recommend that browsers should protect user privacy and not allow sharing of cookies between servers by default.
 However, a newer standard, RFC 6265, released in April 2011 explicitly allowed user agents to implement whichever third-party cookie policy they wish, and until the late 1990s allowing third party cookies was the default policy implemented by most major browser vendors.

-Privacy law and cookie consent dialogs

-While useful for advertisers, web tracking is widely seen as a threat to personal privacy.
-This prompted the creation of laws against tracking without user consent, the most notable of which is the European GDPR.

-This led to the creation of "cookie consent" dialogs, which rapidly became a standard feature across advertising-funded (and many other) websites, and notable for their use of dark patterns to attempt to force users to allow tracking by making it hard for them to refuse to grant consent.

-Some websites also responded by simply geoblocking users from countries with privacy-friendly laws.